AllenLokiWalker/triforce-percent/README.md

 # Setup

 - Make sure you got the Git submodules (ZAP2).
+You will need libpng (`libpng-dev`) for ZAPD to compile.
 - If you don't already have it, install the N64 toolchain from https://github.com/glankk/n64.
 - Clone, build, and copy novl to your toolchain folder (e.g. /opt/n64/bin/novl).
 If the autogen build system for novl gives you garbage, try this makefile from z64me (you still need the prereq packages):
 ```